 So, what’s next?
 Traditional publishing takes a long time.
 But naturally, I want this tribute to the Queen to land in just the right hands, so I will be patient and hope you will, too.
 I guarantee that when we have a release date, I’ll be broadcasting it widely and loudly!

-Thanks for your kind notes and words of support.
+Meanwhile, thanks for your kind notes and words of support.